IBM/ibm-cloud-functions-refarch-data-processing-cloudant/README.md

 [![Build Status](https://travis-ci.org/IBM/ibm-cloud-functions-refarch-data-processing-cloudant.svg?branch=master)](https://travis-ci.org/IBM/ibm-cloud-functions-refarch-data-processing-cloudant)

-This project shows how serverless, event-driven architectures built with IBM Cloud Functions can execute code in response to changes in a database.
-No code runs until change events arrive from the IBM Cloudant (powered by Apache CouchDB) topic.
-When that happens, function instances are started to match the load needed by the database change events exactly.
+This project deploys a reference architecture with IBM Cloud Functions to execute code in response to changes in a database.
+No code runs until change events arrive from IBM Cloudant (powered by Apache CouchDB).
+When that happens, function instances are started and automatically scale to match the load needed to process the database change events.

-In addition to using cloud resources efficiently, this means that developers can build and deploy applications more quickly.
 You can learn more about the benefits of building a serverless architecture for this use case in the accompanying IBM Code Pattern (TBD).

 Deploy this reference architecture:

 - Through the [IBM Cloud Functions user interface](#deploy-through-the-ibm-cloud-functions-console-user-interface).
 - Or by using [command line tools on your own system](#deploy-using-the-wskdeploy-command-line-tool).

-If you haven't already, sign up for an IBM Cloud account and go to the [Cloud Functions dashboard](https://console.bluemix.net/openwhisk/) to explore other [reference architecture templates](https://github.com/topics/ibm-cloud-functions-refarch) and download command line tools, if needed.
+If you haven't already, sign up for an IBM Cloud account then go to the [Cloud Functions dashboard](https://console.bluemix.net/openwhisk/) to explore other [reference architecture templates](https://github.com/topics/ibm-cloud-functions-refarch) and download command line tools, if needed.

 ## Included components

 - IBM Cloud Functions (powered by Apache OpenWhisk)
 - IBM Cloudant (powered by Apache CouchDB)

-The application demonstrates two IBM Cloud Functions (based on Apache OpenWhisk) that read and write messages with IBM Message Hub (based on Apache Kafka).
-The use case demonstrates how actions work with data services and execute logic in response to message events.
+The application deploys two IBM Cloud Functions (based on Apache OpenWhisk) that read and write data to IBM Cloudant (powered by Apache CouchDB).
+This demonstrates how actions work with data services and execute logic in response to data change events.

-One function, or action, is triggered by message streams of one or more data records.
-These records are piped to another action in a sequence (a way to link actions declaratively in a chain).
-The second action aggregates the message and posts a transformed summary message to another topic.
+One function, or action, posts a data record to Cloudant when invoked manually.
+A built in Cloudant package feed receives the change, which in turn triggers  a sequence of actions (a way to link actions declaratively in a chain) to read and log the data that was received.

 ![Sample Architecture](img/refarch-data-processing-cloudant.png)